still-standing/running-adventures/_drafts/2019-01-02-title_explanation-post.markdown

 ---

 After writing the [Killer BaBa Night]({{ site.baseurl }}{% post_url 2019-01-01-the-start-post %}) post,
-I naturally decided to send it to the dream team to get their feedback about their aliases and the post itself.
+I naturally decided to send it to the Dream Team to get their feedback about their aliases and the post itself.

 ### The aliases

-* Why **Gummy Bear**?
+* Why **Bergamot**?

-    Like the very famous little sweets, **Gummy Bear** has the perfect ratio of sweetest and sourest to make the things cool and interesting!
+    Like the very famous little sweets, **Bergamot** has the perfect ratio of sweetest and sourest to make the things cool and interesting!
 But do not get me wrong, like the very famous little sweets, he can also be responsible of painful *dentist appointments*...